How to store a tent properly to maximize its lifespan?

 Pro tip: set up a fan to keep air circulating and speed up the drying process.

-Rule #2: Let Your Tent Breathe—No Stuff Sack for Storage
+Rule #2: Never Store Your Tent in a Stuff Sack Long-Term

 Your tent’s stuff sack is great for backpacking—but terrible for long-term storage.
 Why?
 Because tight compression over time weakens the fabric, stresses the seams, and traps any lingering moisture.